Best 7 Step Sales Discovery Call Structure To Qualify Prospects

 • What’s the ideal budget for my prospects?

-It’s also key to remember that disqualifying prospects is equally as important; because selling is a matter of selling to the right person at the right time.
+It’s also key to remember that disqualifying prospects are equally important because selling is a matter of selling to the right person at the right time.
 A disqualified prospect may become qualified one day – so you need to know who they are.

 2. Set a positive tone